 Real Life PSA Levels Before & After Finaseride

 Here we have a real life illustration of someone who went for his bloodwork twice over a course of 2 years.
 The first bloodwork was drawn during a time when this patient was on Finasteride.
 Then after quitting Finasteride for about 6 months, he went for his second bloodwork.

-As you can see from the values presented above, the patient's PSA level was pushed down to a 1 while he was using Finasteride.
-But his real PSA level was actually 3.5, about 3 times higher than what his first bloodwork revealed.
+As you can see from the values presented above, the patient's PSA level was pushed down to a score of 0.68 while he was using Finasteride.
+But his real PSA level without the help of Finasteride was actually 1.55, about 2.3 times higher in reality.

 Options Besides Finasteride for Hair Loss?